vanessaycui/budget-app/README.md

 ## **NEXT STEPS**

 The following enhancements are some exciting features I will be implementing in the near future:
-* Additional graphs to draw more insights on your spending habits
+* Additional graphs to draw more insight on your spending habits
 * Graphs showing projections based on your current spending habits
 * Exporting your entries
 * Creating a mobile-friendly version (web or app)
+* Implementing a React frontend to make a full SPA application.
 For more details on next steps, please take a look at my trello board linked above!

 <hr>